Stock markets fall 0.5% in minutes, leaving traders perplexed

-LONDON (Reuters) - U.S. and European stock markets saw a sudden 0.5% drop in hefty volumes around 1130 GMT on Tuesday, leaving traders scratching their heads and one calling it a “micro flash-crash”.
+LONDON (Reuters) -U.S. and European stock markets saw a sudden 0.5% drop in hefty volumes around 1130 GMT (0730 EST) on Tuesday, leaving traders scratching their heads.

 “Not a great deal of movement in other assets but equity futures hit an air pocket,” said an equity sales trader based in London.
 “Looking at the price action and volume, a sense the machines took over for a second and resulted in a micro flash-crash.”

+“Calling the wobble in the markets this morning a flash crash is a bit of hyperbole,” said Art Hogan, chief market strategist at National Securities in New York.

-The volatility appeared to boost demand for safe-haven bonds, with the 10-year U.S. Treasury yield dropping almost 2 basis points to 1.591% before creeping back above 1.6%.
+The volatility appeared to boost demand for safe-haven bonds, with the 10-year U.S. Treasury yield dropping almost 2 basis points to 1.591% before creeping back above 1.6% and then dropping to 1.56%.

+“No trigger... it’s a combination of a sell off on the winners of the past months... with the month of May and a ‘nervous’ positioning,” said Angelo Meda, portfolio manager at Banor SIM in Milan.

 Some traders initially blamed the sharp moves on a report that a Chinese military aircraft had entered Taiwan’s air defence zone, but they later discounted that as a factor as similar occurrences have been quite common recently.

+“Everybody at the same point was looking for the switch that was flipped at 7.30am,” said Hogan, who called it a likely a profit-taking move that started pre-market and extended after the open.

+“It doesn’t take much to push investors over the side when we’re at or near all-time highs,” said Hogan.

-Reporting by Thyagaraju Adinarayan in London, additional reporting by Ben Blanchard in Taipei; Editing by Dhara Ranasinghe and Catherine Evans
+Reporting by Thyagaraju Adinarayan in London, additional reporting by Ben Blanchard in Taipei and Danilo Masoni in Milan and Sinead Carew in New York; Editing by Dhara Ranasinghe, Megan Davies and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.